frangeris/use-requests/README.md

 main();
 ```

+The `data` property is a wrapper around the `Response.json()` method that looks for `data` key in the response, in case that property exists, it will be returned as the representation of the response `body.data` casted to the generic type used, eg: `User[]` or `User`.

 The test endpoint is accessed with an id parameter.
 You can also set headers (like authorization tokens) as needed.

 ---